Jonathan Winickoff, MD, MPH

 Bethany Hipple, PhD, MPH

-Bethany Hipple, MPH, is a Project Director at the Center for Child and Adolescent Health Research and Policy.
+Bethany Hipple is a Project Director at the Center for Child and Adolescent Health Research and Policy.
 Ms. Hipple oversees the development, dissemination and some of the research of the CEASE (Clinical Effort Against Secondhand Smoke Exposure) project.
 Ms. Hipple has training and research experience in medical anthropology, archives, clinical research, medical ethics, health policy and health education.
 Her current work in pediatric tobacco control is a result of her strong interest in the material culture of medicine, which has been present throughout her career.
-Ms. Hipple was educated at the University of Massachusetts at Amherst and at Columbia University Mailman School of Public Health.
+Ms. Hipple was educated at the University of Massachusetts at Amherst, at Columbia University Mailman School of Public Health, and at Erasmus University.